ipfs/js-ipns/README.md

 ipns.getLocalKey(peerId)
 ```

-Returns a key to be used for storing the ipns entry locally, that is:
+Returns a key to be used for storing the IPNS record locally, that is:

 ```
 /ipns/${base32(<HASH>)}